altdelete/ad-user-import/README.md

 # Overview:
  The following scripts will query an Apple Directory group of your choosing, and generates a csv template that can be used to create and/or update (or disable) the DemoKit on-prem Active Directory user objects.

+The import_users script will also assign or un-assign licenses accordingly.

 ## Usage

 `export.sh`